tnation1392/tnation1392/README.md

 # Hi, I'm Todd Nason 👋

-## QA Automation Engineer in Training | Software Support Specialist
+## Software Support Specialist | Learning QA to Transition

 I'm a Software Support Specialist learning about QA Testing and Automation with a focus on Python, API Testing, UI Automation, SQL Validation, and automated test framework development.